Online Training Modules FAQ for Teaching Assistants

 Do I have to take teacher training every year?

 Training decisions for new and returning TAs are made by the hiring department.
 While most departments only require training for first-contract TA, there are exceptions.
 First, some departments require returning TAs to take training every year.
 Second, you may require training if you have an appointment teaching a new tutorial category (e.g., you were teaching labs/practicals and now will be teaching discussion-based tutorials).
+As per the 2021-23 collective agreement in addition to the first appointment training for Teaching Assistants and Course Instructors, the University shall provide two hours of work -related paid training per academic year in which they hold at least one appointment.

 How can I enrol in online training modules?